-Your Betta Fish
+Betta Fish Guru

-Choosing the right Betta Tank... is absolutely essential!
+Choosing the right Tank is absolutely essential.
 Why?
-Because if you choose the wrong one it could easily make your Betta fish suffer, not to mention you'll be out of pocket.
-Decisions such as the right size of your beta fish tank... the right type of equipment for your Betta fish tank, and things like the heater and water filtration system shouldn’t be overlooked.
-It’s a good idea to do your research before you decide to invest in buying these items.
-There are several excellent reference books now availble, and you're sure to locate them with a quick search on Google.
-Most importantly you should read the chapters on precisely the kinds of equipment you should buy (and, use!) as well as how you should properly look after your tank or persephone bowl.
+Because if you choose the wrong type it could easily make your pet fish suffer, not to mention you will be out of pocket.
+Decisions such as the right size of your tank, the right type of equipment for your tank, and things like the heater and water filtration system shouldn’t be overlooked.
+It’s a good idea to do your research before you decide to invest in these items.
+There are several good “reference books” available.
+Most can be found with a quick search on Google.
+You should read the chapters on the type of tropical fish equipment you should buy, as well as, how to properly look after your tank or persephone bowl.

-Looking after siamese fighting fish is pretty simple and clear-cut.
+Looking after Siamese fighting fish is pretty simple and clear-cut.
 However, here’s some important things to keep in mind.
-Follow these simple steps and you will have a happy and healthy siamese fighting fish.
-Contrary to most belief... these gorgeous full-finned Betta lovelies require a minimum of one gallon of water and a bowl to suit.
+Follow these simple steps and you will have a happy and healthy Siamese fighting fish.
+Contrary to most belief, these gorgeous full-finned lovelies require a minimum of one gallon of water and a bowl to suit.
 Even two gallons of water would be much better.
 Ten gallons of water better still.
 But always avoid using distilled water as it’s a big NO!
-NO!
 Try and maintain an even water temperature somewhere between 78 to 84 degrees Farenheight.
-If you don’t place your Betta fish in a room that’s warm you will require a tank heater to maintain the temperature within the desired range.
+If you don’t place your picta in a room that’s warm you will require a tank heater to maintain the temperature within the desired range.

 Temperature that fluctuates isn’t wise for any tropical fish.
-That means siamese fighting fish as well.
-Betta fish excrement along with leftover food will quickly stink, and foul-up the water thus poisoning your fish.
-If you've housed your Betts in three gallons of water or less make sure that you change the entire amount of water at least once every week.
-Also always make sure that you replace it with aged tap water of the same-temperature that has been standing for at least 24-hours.
+That means Siamese fighting fish as well.
+Leftover food and excrement will quickly stink, and foul-up the water thus poisoning your fish.
+If you have housed your fish in three gallons of water (or less) make sure that you change the entire amount of water at least once a week.
+Make certain that you replace it with aged tap water of the same temperature that has been standing for at least 24-hours.
 Larger tank aquariums can use the cycling method.
-That means that approximately 20 to 30 percent of the water must be changed once a week.
+That means that about 20 to 30 percent of the water must be changed once a week.
 Many do more but many also do less.
 But they all replenish the water supply each week.